3D-iceland/volcanoes/README.md

 # volcanoes

-Models of Icelandic volcanoes for 3D printing
+Models of Icelandic volcanoes for 3D printing of relief maps.

 Eruption started at 20:45 GMT 19.
 March 2021 in Fagradalsfjall, e.
 Beautiful valley mountain, on Reykjanes peninsula Iceland.

+Digital Elevation Model based on ArcticDEM dataset created from DigitalGlobe, Inc., imagery and funded under National Science Foundation awards 1043681, 1559691, and 1542736.
+STL files created using QGIS software utilizing DEMto3D plugin.
+Slicing of 3D maps and mirroring of inverted relief maps done in Ultimaker Cura.

 ## Files